-A SYN flood attack is a form of denial-of-service attack in which an attacker sends a large number of SYN requests to a target system’s services that use TCP protocol.
+SYN flood attack is a form of denial-of-service attack in which an attacker sends a large number of SYN requests to a target system’s services that use TCP protocol.
 This consumes the server resources to make the system unresponsive to even legitimate traffic.
 This attack can occur on any services that use TCP protocol but mainly on web service.
-In this article, we will go through the basics of SYN flood attacks and the mitigation steps in detail.
+In this tutorial, we will go through the basics of SYN flood attacks and the mitigation steps in detail.

 The SYN Flood attack exploits an implementation characteristic of the Transmission Control Protocol (TCP), which is called 3-way handshake.
 Following are the steps that occur in a normal 3-way handshake: